piotrsoczewka/Lotto/README.md

 ## 3) Data colletion

+For data storage, a 'lotto' database was created using MySQL database management system.

 Lottery data was scraped from http://megalotto.pl/najwyzsze-wygrane/lotto.
-From HTML content, data about lottery prize, location of the lottery winner and lottery date were extracted, converted to desired data types and saved in database using SQL.
+From HTML content, data about lottery prize, location of the lottery winner and lottery date were extracted, converted to desired data types and saved in created lottery_data table.

 ***lottery_data table***

 <img src="images/lottery_data_sql.png" width="820" height="100">

 Data about polish cities and provinces were scrapped from https://www.polskawliczbach.pl/Miasta and https://www.polskawliczbach.pl/Wojewodztwa.
-Tables were opened using pandas data frame, data types were converted to desired and tables were saved in database using SQL.
+Tables were opened using pandas data frame, data types were converted to desired and tables were directly saved in database using to_sql() function.

 ***polish_cities table***